jltwheeler/sls-ts-tester/INFO.md

 }
 ```

-6. Pre-commits should now be setup and ready to go 🔥
+6. Pre-commits should now be setup and ready to go next time you commit! 🔥

 ## Setup tests